tonyhe-localization/simple-tools/to-do.md

 # To Do List

 1) Image re-processing to enhance Tesseract OCR.
-2) Different versions for different languages.
+2) Different versions of textExtractor-Tesseract for different languages.
+3) createFolders-csoft.py with standardized folder structures.